Accessibility Statement for Understanding nursing: knowledge and theory (KYN210)

 You will be required to work with other students in groups of approximately eight students.
 This includes contributing to the learning of others, looking at, and commenting on, others’ work, reflecting on others’ comments on your work, and/or working together with fellow learners on a project/task.

 The study materials contain some diagrams/graphs/photographs.
 Reading/interpreting these is an important part of the study of this module.
 Figure descriptions are provided for most figures.

-You may be required to search for, and make use of, third party material online.
-However, in order to maximise learning using enquiry-based approaches, you will be encouraged to seek information from other sources to inform scenarios or vignettes that you are working on.
+In addition to the module materials you are required to search for, and make use of, third-party material online.
+In order to maximise learning using enquiry-based approaches, you are expected to seek information from other sources to inform scenarios or vignettes that you are working on.

 This module has 2 Tutor-Marked Assignments (TMAs) which must be submitted online via the OU electronic TMA system, 1 Interactive Computer- Marked Assignment (iCMA) completed online, and an End-of-Module Assessment submitted online.

 You will receive feedback from your tutor on your submitted Tutor-Marked Assignments (TMAs).
 This will help you to reflect on your TMA performance.
 You should refer to it to help you prepare for your next assignment.